GOP’s Sean Parnell Ends Senate Campaign After Losing Contentious Custody Battle

-Pennsylvania GOP Senate candidate Sean Parnell has dropped out of the race after losing a contentious custody battle against his estranged wife who’s accused him of abuse.
+Pennsylvania GOP Senate candidate Sean Parnell has announced he’s dropping out of the race after losing a contentious custody battle against his estranged wife who’s accused him of abuse.

 “In the order, two of the leading factors that weighed heavily in the judge’s decision revolved around me being a leading U.S. Senate candidate.
 There is nothing more important to me than my children, and while I plan to ask the court to reconsider, I can’t continue with a Senate campaign,” Parnell said in a statement, adding that he “strongly” disagreed with the ruling.